aogier/slack-codechallange/README.md

 ### Usage
 `mgmt -h` gives you a complete list of options.

+Note some actions might requires root privileges so either run it via ``sudo`` or execute as root.

 By default the only things you would need for is to specify a **--host-config \<filename>** to tell mgmt what action perform on the server.

 Depending the kind of installation that you went for (global or local) you might want to adjust the **--host-config-directory** variable.